What to bring to university

 This article was written by English with Creative Writing BA(Hons) student Darcy.

 September is near and you may be starting to dream of your future uni room and everything to take with you.
-This blog shares some of my personal recommendations and insights when it comes to creating your ultimate Falmouth University packing list.
+This blog shares some of my personal recommendations and insights when it comes knowing what to bring to uni and creating your ultimate packing list.
 Let’s get prepared…

 Kitchen things: